bthuilot/bthuilot.github.io/_posts/2024-05-24-docker-secrets.md

 ```

 after building this image with a build argument (`docker build --build-arg GIT_ACCESS_TOKEN=leaked -t build-arg-leak .`),
-we can inspect the history of an image, and see that the build argument is given as an enviornment variable to our `RUN` command in plain-text!
+we can inspect the history of an image and see that the build argument is given as an enviornment variable to our `RUN` command in plain-text!

 ```bash
 docker history build-arg-leak